Skip to main content

 Discovery is not separate from delivery discipline.

-• release or verification work must feed newly observed drift back into tracked follow-up
+• development release-readiness checks must feed newly observed drift back into tracked follow-up

-• implementation work must track adjacent gaps instead of silently absorbing them
+• development work must track adjacent gaps instead of silently absorbing them

 That keeps throughput honest.
 Teams can move quickly without hiding uncovered work inside status updates.